Launching ‘Booker Incentives’ at Cork International Hotel

 Our October booker incentive is an overnight bed and breakfast for 2 people at the Cork International Hotel.

-Email Emma Moriarty to book your meeting, or Sandra Murphy to book your Hybrid Event.
+Email Emma Moriarty to book your meeting.